FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-08-25-angularjs-ngresource-demo-with-asp-net-webapi.md

 );
 ```

-In case you want to add a new resource, a person in this case, you can just call the "save" method and pass in the person you want to save:
+In case you want to add a new resource, a person in this case, you call the "save" method and pass in the person you want to save:

 ```javascript
 peopleService.save(